-The post-study work visa provides options to international students for a smooth transition to the UK labour market, whilst the new point-based immigration system (effective from January 2021) is aimed at making it easier for STEM (science, technology, engineering and mathematics) and professional graduates to benefit from worker rights and gain permanent residency status in the UK.
+The post-study work visa provides options to international students for a smooth transition to the UK labour market, whilst the new point-based immigration system is aimed at making it easier for STEM (science, technology, engineering and mathematics) and professional graduates to benefit from worker rights and gain permanent residency status in the UK.

-Learn more below about ways in which post-study work visa benefits international students studying at a UK university and if you wish to begin your application to study in the UK, arrange a free consultation with SI-UK London today.
+Learn more below about ways in which post-study Graduate Visa Route benefits international students studying at a UK university and if you wish to begin your application to study in the UK, arrange a free consultation with SI-UK London today.

 Six Benefits of the Post-study Visa for International Students